charlesrollin/tiny_search_engine/README.md

 From the above table, we can see that this storage method is not viable for real-life search engines.

-Indeed, one would implement a compression method to decrease the size of the index.
+As a solution, one would implement a compression method to decrease the size of the index.

 ### Requests performance

-To improve the time performance of the requests, this search engine heavily relies on the `position` dictionary.
+To improve the time performance of the requests, this search engine heavily relies on a `position` dictionary.
 It maps each term ID to a position in the index and allows a O(1)-ish retrieval of a posting list.

 Hence at a new request: